-view of the advice the Fund had offered in the period 1999-2005 on exchange rate systems, on the level of the exchange rate, and on the mechanics of exchange markets and of intervention.
-While the criticisms are forceful and in many cases appear appropriate, they suffer from the lack of professional consensus on what the right advice should be.
-The IEO Evaluation Report struggles with this issue, but does not adequately resolve it, for example when noting (p.28):
+A little over a month earlier, the board had discussed the Independent Evaluation Office's Report "IMF Exchange Rate Advice" (IMF, IEO, 2007), which presented a critical view of the advice the IMF had offered in the period 1999-2005 on exchange rate systems, on the level of the exchange rate, and on the mechanics of exchange markets and of intervention.
+Although the criticisms are forceful and in many cases appear appropriate, they suffer from the lack of professional consensus on what the right advice should be.
+The IEO Evaluation Report struggles with this issue, but does not adequately resolve it, for example when noting (p.
+28):

-"...Of course, when there is little academic consensus on many points, the problem of distilling and establishing operational guidance is more challenging, but management oversight and the right internal structure are therefore all the more critical."
+"Of course, when there is little academic consensus on many points, the problem of distilling and establishing operational guidance is more challenging, but management oversight and the right internal structure are therefore all the more critical."

-Similarly, in Chapter 5 on "Findings and Recommendations", the Report states (p.37):
+Similarly, in Chapter 5 on "Findings and Recommendations," the report states (p.
+37):

-"68.
-To improve assessments of the exchange rate level, the IMF should be at the forefront of developing the needed analytic framework ...

-The genuine difficulty in doing this is no excuse for not making more progress." (italics in original)
+"To improve assessments of the exchange rate level, the IMF should be at the forefront of developing the needed analytic framework.
+The genuine difficulty in doing this is no excuse for not making more progress." (emphasis in original)

 In this lecture, I will try to draw together some lessons and questions about exchange rate systems, and attempt to state what is known and what is not known about them.
 I will also comment on problems of IMF surveillance.
-I start in Section I by revisiting the bipolar issue with regard to exchange rates, restating the hypothesis and updating it in light of events of this decade.
-I will argue that the bipolar view is fundamentally correct for emerging market and industrialized countries with open capital accounts-a qualification that was stated in Fischer (2001), but that was perhaps not adequately stressed.
-In Section II I discuss managed floating regimes and exchange market intervention, for countries with open capital accounts.
-Section III is devoted to the choice of exchange rate regime for countries whose capital account is not open; and I conclude with comments on IMF surveillance and advice.
+I start by revisiting the bipolar issue with regard to exchange rates, restating the hypothesis and updating it in light of events of this decade.
+I will argue that the bipolar view is fundamentally correct for emerging market and industrialized countries with open capital accounts-a qualification that was stated in Fischer (2004), but that was perhaps not adequately stressed.
+I then discuss managed floating regimes and exchange market intervention, for countries with open capital accounts.
+The following section is devoted to the choice of exchange rate regime for countries whose capital account is not open, and I conclude with comments on IMF surveillance and advice.